HPC-SimTools/IPS-framework/tests/ensembles/README.md

 This contains the tests for enemble methods.

 * `basic` - tests for basic, simple ensemble setup that should run normally
-* `bad-assignment` - tests for missing '?' or empty variable assignments
+* `already-exists` - tests for variables already assigned in template
 * `missing-assignment` - tests for missing variable declarations in template configuration files